Guided Meditation for Sleep Anxiety Support

 Notice one sound in the room.
 Notice one point of contact, maybe shoulder blades pressing the chair or the mattress under your hips.
 If your eyes are open, name one visible shape.

 If it feels okay, allow the next exhale to be a little longer.
 No holding.
 No forcing.
-Let your jaw soften if that feels safe.
-Let the belly rise against a waistband or blanket.
+Let the face loosen if that feels safe.
+Notice the stomach flutter or the rise of the belly against fabric without trying to fix it.
 Skip any body area that feels uncomfortable.

 When thoughts appear, label them lightly: “worrying,” “planning,” “remembering.”
 Then return to one anchor.
 The sound.
 The blanket.
 The room.